lizadeka/used-cars-market-analysis/README.md

 ---

-# Data Preparation & Feature Engineering
+# ⚙️ Data Preparation & Feature Engineering

-The dataset was extensively transformed using **Power Query** before building the dashboard.
+The original dataset required extensive preprocessing before it could be used for business analysis.
+Data cleaning and feature engineering were performed using **Power Query** to improve data quality, standardize values, and prepare the dataset for analytical reporting.

-### Data Cleaning
+## Data Cleaning

-- Removed unnecessary columns, reducing the dataset from **140 to 108 columns**
+- Reduced the dataset from **140 columns to 108 columns** by removing unnecessary and low-value attributes.
-- Removed redundant and irrelevant attributes
-- Standardized text values
-- Cleaned mileage and KM Driven columns
+- Cleaned inconsistent and missing values across multiple columns.
+- Corrected **unrealistic odometer (KM Driven) anomalies**, improving the accuracy of vehicle usage analysis, KPIs, and dashboard insights.
+- Standardized vehicle specifications for consistent reporting.
-- Converted numeric fields for analytical use
+- Converted text-based numeric fields into analytical numeric columns.

-### Numeric Columns Created
+## Numeric Columns Created

+The following numeric columns were created to enable calculations and visualizations:

-- price_numeric
+- `price_numeric`
-- km_numeric
+- `km_numeric`
-- mileage_numeric
+- `mileage_numeric`
-- max_power_numeric
+- `max_power_numeric`
-- max_torque_numeric
+- `max_torque_numeric`

+> **Note:** During data import, the original **price** column remained as text.
+After changing its data type in Power BI, a numeric column named **`pu`** was created.
+All DAX measures, KPIs, and price-related visuals were built using the **`pu`** column instead of the original text field.

-### Derived Columns
+## Derived Columns Created

+Additional business-focused columns were engineered to improve analysis:

-- car_age
+- `car_age`
-- price_category
+- `price_category`
-- km_category
+- `km_category`
-- luxury_brand
+- `luxury_brand`

-### Additional Transformations
+These derived columns enabled market segmentation, inventory classification, and interactive filtering throughout the dashboard.

+## Vehicle Features Transformation

+The original **top_features** column stored multiple features as comma-separated text.

+Using **Power Query**:

+- Split the comma-separated values into individual rows.
+- Normalized the feature data.
-- Created a separate **Vehicle Features** table using Power Query.
+- Created a separate **Vehicle Features** table.
-- Split the **Top Features** column into individual feature values.
-- Transformed feature data into a structured format to analyze the most common vehicle features.
-- Enabled feature-based visualizations, including the **Top 10 Vehicle Features** analysis.
+- Enabled analysis of the **Top 10 Most Common Vehicle Features** across the inventory.

+This transformation allowed feature-level analysis that was not possible using the original dataset structure.

 ---